+The isolation room/area is for students exhibiting Covid-19-like symptoms while they await travel home or to a healthcare provider.
 The isolation room should be positioned near an exit that is separate from the main entrance/exit for ease of leaving the school.
 Isolation room doors should remain shut at all time.
 Any individual supporting the isolation room/area should enter with full Covid-19 PPE, to include eye protection, gloves, gowns; upon exiting the room, the PPE should be taken off.